iloveitaly/hyper-focus/README.md

 # Hyper Focus

-Hyper Focus is a simple command line tool that watches for changes in the active window and prevents you from doing distracting things.
+Hyper Focus is a command line tool that watches what you are doing on your computer and prevents you from doing distracting things.

-It allows you define what "distracting things" are for you using a schedule.
+It allows you define what "distracting things" are for you.
 For example, you might want to prevent yourself from using social media between 9am and 5pm.
 Or making certain google searches.
 Or using specific macOS applications.
+You can define what activities are distracting on a schedule.

 In other words, if you are obsessive about personal productivity you can define what you want a productive day to look like and then use Hyper Focus to enforce it.